wangxiaoyunanne/docs/source/hive_geolocation.html.md

 ### Output

-When `quick` mode is disabled, the application performs the CPU Reference implementation, which is used to validate the results from the GPU implementation.
+When `quick` mode is disabled, the application performs the CPU reference implementation, which is used to validate the results from the GPU implementation by comparing the predicted latitudes and longitudes of each vertex with the CPU referencec implementation as well as the [HIVE reference implementation](https://gitlab.hiveprogram.com/ggillary/geotagging.git).
 Geolocation application also supports the `quiet` mode, which allows the user to skip the output and just report the performance metrics (note, this will run the CPU implementation in the background without any output).

 ## Performance and Analysis